kabs9000/pauseai/src/posts/theory-of-change.md

 3. **Lobbying**. _Every volunteer can become an amateur lobbyist_.
 We send [emails to politicians](/email-builder), we meet with them, and we stay in touch.
 We ask them to put AI risks on the agenda, draft a treaty.
 The core issue that we're trying to solve is a lack of information and insight in the political sphere.
 4. **Inform the public**.
 We make people aware of the [risks](/risks) we're facing and what we can do to prevent them.
 We write articles, make videos, design images, join debates, give talks, and organize events.

+## What it means to do it safely:

+## What it means to get it under democratic control:

 ## Let's get to it

 [Join](/join) PauseAI and [take action](/action)!